laithalzyoud/voice-gender-recognition/README.md

 # mawdoo3-ai-task

 ## Summary
-This repository has been created to solve the task given by mawdoo3.ai during their interview process.
-It contains the necessary code to pre-process data, extract audio features based on mel-spectogram and train models to classify gender based on audio features.
+This repository contains the necessary code to pre-process audio data, extract audio features based on mel-spectogram and train models to classify gender based on audio features.
 All the of these stages were exposed with RESTFul API's using the Python web framework Flask.
 A Docker image is also available to run this project out of the box without the hassle of setting up your dev environment :zap:

 ## Data Specifications